memgraph/docs/cypher-manual/clauses/union.md

 ## 1. Combine queries and retain duplicates

 To combine two or more queries and return their results without removing duplicates, use the `UNION ALL` clause.
-First, let's add a few existing nodes to the data set.
+First, let's add a few existing nodes to the data set:

 ```cypher
 CREATE (:Person { name: 'John' });